 If our supplier or customer sends us an email from an address listed in DNSBL, it is his fault that he does not send respecting the rules, and not ours that we automatically reject the message because it is SPAM.

-Also it must be said that the mail it is not a real-time communication tool, delivery is not guaranteed and that any use other than that for which it was designed is an incorrect use.
+Also it must be said that the mail it is not a real-time communication tool, the delivery is not guaranteed and that any use other than that for which it was designed is an incorrect use.

 Each error message it returns has an identification code as well as a description of the problem.